Primary Education (Wales and beyond through the CaBan partnership) BA (Hons) with QTS

 Not only is volunteering worthwhile – it also improves your employability and widens your experience.

 The Students’ Union has a dedicated Student Volunteering Office (SVB) which currently contributes a total of 600 hours each week, promoting a close relationship between the university and the local community.
 Find out more on the Student Volunteering pages of the Bangor Student’s Union website.

-A willingness and positive attitude towards seeking to improve their personal use of the Welsh Language.
+- A willingness and positive attitude towards seeking to improve personal use of the Welsh language.

 General University entry requirements

 We accept students with a wide range of qualifications and backgrounds and consider each application individually.

 All students need to have good basic skills and the University also values IT and communication skills.

 As part of the University’s policy we consider applications from prospective disabled students on the same grounds as all other students.